Mottie/Keyboard/README.markdown

 Only the latest changes will be shown below, see the wiki log to view older versions.

+### Version 1.17.16 (11/23/2013)

+* Position collison options are no longer overridden, if already set

 ### Version 1.17.15 (11/17/2013)

 * Add missing text/link in scramble demo.